Annotation

 16. 9.
 2025 14:15 – 15:45, 16:00 - 17:30 Lecture and exercise 1 - Vectors, points, basic operations, vector spaces, coordinate systems, transformations, OpenGL template

 23. 9.
-2025 14:15 – 15:45, 16:00 - 17:30 Lecture and exercise 2 - Modeling transformations, material management, scene movement
+2025 14:15 – 15:45, 16:00 - 17:30 Lecture and exercise 2 - Affine space, modeling transformations, initial implementation of the Rasterizer class

 30. 9.
-2025 14:15 – 15:45, 16:00 - 17:30 Lecture and exercise 3
+2025 14:15 – 15:45, 16:00 - 17:30 Lecture and exercise 3 - Projective space - camer representation

 7. 10.
-2025 14:15 – 15:45, 16:00 - 17:30 Lecture and exercise 4
+2025 14:15 – 15:45, 16:00 - 17:30 Lecture and exercise 4 - Mesh buffers (VAO, VBO, EBO), materials management for fragment shaders (SSBO)

 14. 10.
-2025 14:15 – 15:45, 16:00 - 17:30 Lecture and exercise 5
+2025 14:15 – 15:45, 16:00 - 17:30 Lecture and exercise 5 - Implementation of Entity Component System

 21. 10.
-2025 14:15 – 15:45, 16:00 - 17:30 Lecture and exercise 6
+2025 14:15 – 15:45, 16:00 - 17:30 Lecture and exercise 6 - Hierarchical transformations using ECS (scene graph), extending materials with textures

 28. 10.
 2025 Free day